mimshwright/vite-library-template/README.md

     - `cz` & `release` : see below

 ## Commits & Releases

+Code is automatically linted before being committed.
+I recommend installing the plugins for eslint and prettier in your code editor.
+You can attempt to fix linting issues with `yarn fix`.

 When ready to commit, please commit using `yarn cz` to use commitizen for standard format commits.